Symbolism of domes: Islam

-Hillenbrand writes that the understanding of color symbolism in Islam has suffered from a lack of literary evidence, but green floral patterns have been proposed as representing fertility and blue tilework proposed as representing good luck or heaven.
-Anwaar Mohyuddin and Nasra Khan note that the color green, used on the dome of the Prophet's tomb, was associated with the Quraysh tribe of Muhammad, was purportedly his favorite color, and has become a symbol of Islam itself.
+Hillenbrand wrote that the understanding of color symbolism in Islam has suffered from a lack of literary evidence, but green floral patterns have been proposed as representing fertility and blue tilework proposed as representing good luck or heaven.
+Anwaar Mohyuddin and Nasra Khan noted that the color green, used on the dome of the Prophet's tomb, was associated with the Quraysh tribe of Muhammad, was purportedly his favorite color, and has become a symbol of Islam itself.

 Royalty

-Jonathan M. Bloom states that the term qubbat al-khaḍrā was used by medieval sources to describe features found in several early Muslim palaces and is conventionally translated to mean "green dome".
-The conventional explanation for the term is that early domes were made of timber covered with copper sheeting that gained a green patina over time.
-However, grammatical analysis of the Arabic term suggests that it had other possible meanings and he writes that it may have been originally intended to convey something like "dome of heaven".
+Jonathan M. Bloom stated that the term qubbat al-khaḍrā was used by medieval sources to describe features found in several early Muslim palaces and has been conventionally translated to mean "green dome".
+The conventional explanation for the term has been that early domes were made of timber covered with copper sheeting that gained a green patina over time.
+However, grammatical analysis of the Arabic term suggests that it had other possible meanings and he wrote that it may have been originally intended to convey something like "dome of heaven".

-Bloom writes that mosques did not normally have domes until the 11th century, perhaps because of the existing association of domes with palaces and tombs.
-Grabar emphasizes that, in the early centuries of Islam, domes were closely associated with royalty.
+Bloom wrote that mosques did not normally have domes until the 11th century, perhaps because of the existing association of domes with palaces and tombs.
+Grabar emphasized that, in the early centuries of Islam, domes were closely associated with royalty.
 A dome built in front of the mihrab of a mosque, for example, was at least initially meant to emphasize the place of a prince during royal ceremonies.
 Over time such domes became primarily focal points for decoration or the direction of prayer.
 The use of domes in mausolea can likewise reflect royal patronage or be seen as representing the honor and prestige that domes symbolized, rather than having any specific funerary meaning.

 According to Andrew Peterson, the wide variety of dome forms in medieval Islam reflected dynastic, religious, and social differences as much as practical building considerations.
-E. Baldwin Smith states that the form of brick melon domes in the Near East with corrugations on the exterior may have been an extension of an earlier tradition of such domes in wood from the palace architecture of Alexandria.
-Smith also suggests that the "sculptured baldachins and cupolas" of Mughal architecture were an adoption from Ottoman architecture via traveling artists, craftsmen, and architects from the Ottoman court.
+E. Baldwin Smith stated that the form of brick melon domes in the Near East with corrugations on the exterior may have been an extension of an earlier tradition of such domes in wood from the palace architecture of Alexandria.
+Smith also suggested that the "sculptured baldachins and cupolas" of Mughal architecture were an adoption from Ottoman architecture via traveling artists, craftsmen, and architects from the Ottoman court.

 Theology

-Doğan Kuban writes that even seemingly minor variations in shape, structure, and functional use had theoretical implications, and were the "result of complex and culturally significant developments in the Islamic world, where the dome and minaret became symbols of Islam."
-Camilla Edwards writes that "the dome, and its decorative elements are fundamental to Islamic belief" and are often found in three structures that can serve as places of worship: mosques, madrasas, and mausolea.
+Camilla Edwards wrote that "the dome, and its decorative elements are fundamental to Islamic belief" and are often found in three structures that can serve as places of worship: mosques, madrasas, and mausolea.
+Doğan Kuban wrote that even seemingly minor variations in shape, structure, and functional use had theoretical implications, and were the "result of complex and culturally significant developments in the Islamic world, where the dome and minaret became symbols of Islam."